Past performances

 August 2023

-Guest artist Rachel Collis followed an extended floor spot by Coolfin Mac
+Feature artist Rachel Collis followed an extended floor spot by Coolfin Mac

 It was pleasing to have such a good turn-out and enthusiastic audience this month, with numbers back to pre-Covid levels again!